 The spring project in 2022, funded by National Lottery Community fund, took place during the February half term at St. Anthony’s R.C.
 Primary School and at Goldsmiths Community Centre (GCC) during the Easter break.

-The 2023 summer project will take place in Croydon as part the London Borough of Culture celebration during the summer holidays.
-A 4-week performing arts (drama, dance, improvisation, script work & singing) Boot Camp from 31st July – 25th August, which will take place in various locations in Croydon with live shows on 26th & 27th August at The Shoestring Theatre (CYTO), South Norwood.
+The 2023 summer theatre project, funded by Arts Council England and National Lottery Community fund, took place in various locations in Croydon as part the “This is Croydon” Borough of Culture celebration.
+Performing arts (drama, dance, improvisation, script work & singing) Boot Camp was delivered from 31st July – 25th August with live shows on 26th & 27th August at The Shoestring Theatre (CYTO), South Norwood.

 Dido Through the Looking Glass – The Musical